marksark/spacex_graphql/README.md

 # A SpaceX API Search using GraphQL, Apollo, and React
+This app allows a user to search SpaceX launches.
+It supports filtering by Mission Name, Rocket Name, or Launch Year

 ## Development
 Clone the repo and follow the instructions below to begin local development